PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 By triggering a Slack workflow, you can send an inquiry to AWS Chatbot, which will then communicate with Amazon Bedrock and return a reply.

-With the September 2024 update, it is now possible to interact with Amazon Bedrock from Slack using AWS Chatbot with no coding required.
+With the September 2024 update, it is now possible to use AWS Chatbot to interact with Amazon Bedrock from Slack without any coding.

 This production was also achieved without writing any code.